frozaken/AMQPEz/README.md

 except KeyboardInterrupt:
     amqpez.stop()
 ```
 The consumer is quite similar to a very standard pika async consumer.
 It will include ISID tracking to tackle publish network timeouts in a future update.
-This also works seemlessly with protobuf, since you essentially plug all serialization.
+This also works seamlessly with protobuf, since you essentially plug all serialization.